Australia beats Germany 89-76 to sweep basketball pool

+“The whole country right now knows the desperation of this team, knows where this team’s at,” coach Brian Goorjian said.
+“All eyes are on us.”

+And the Australians won’t let their mission be derailed by an injury.

-SAITAMA, Japan (AP) — Patty Mills scored 24 points, Jock Landale added 18 and Australia pulled away Saturday for an 89-76 victory over Germany and an undefeated finish to group play.
+Patty Mills scored 24 points, Jock Landale added 18 and Australia pulled away Saturday for an 89-76 victory over Germany and an undefeated finish to group play.

 Nic Kay helped the Australians finally break free in a close game and finished with 16 points.